iten-engineering/python/doc/labs-en.md

   ```

 ### Zylinder
+- Create the script `zylinder.py`.
-- Create the class `Cylinder`, which extends the class Circle with an additional
+- Create the class `Zylinder`, which extends the class Circle with an additional
   attribute for the height.
 - The class should have a constructor where the radius and the height can be specified.
 - Create the method volumen() which returns the volume (area * height) of the cylinder.